Meg Hammond (she/her)

 Meg was founder of the Langdon Street Café, the collectively run art and music venue in Montpelier that that Seven Days named “the crown jewel of the Montpelier arts community.”

 Hammond came to Generator in January 2020 from Goddard College where she was Director of Development.
 At Goddard she led a successful campaign for a multi-phase renovation of the historic Haybarn Theatre in 2014 and produced the Haybarn Theatre Concert Series featuring world-class performers.
 Hammond was costume designer and stage manager for the original Vermont productions of Hadestown which went on to Broadway to win 8 Tony awards in 2019.
 Hammond holds a Bachelor of Arts in Studio Arts.
-She is here to empower entrepreneurs, artists, and makers of all kinds and continue designing educational opportunities in STEAM pathways.
+She is here to empower entrepreneurs, artists, and makers of all kinds and increasing educational opportunities in STEAM pathways.